 - Don’t have buttermilk handy?
 You can make a buttermilk substitute to use in this recipe.

-- All about timing.
+- Mind the timing.
 You’ll get the best results adding the freshly-made icing on top of a still-warm cake.

 How to Store

-Unless you’re feeding the entire neighborhood, you may have a few leftovers of this Texas-sized chocolate peanut butter cake.
-The good news is that it’s easy to store.
-Wrap up extra pieces in an airtight container and store them in the refrigerator for 3 to 5 days.
-Make sure your container is well-sealed, or the cake may get dry.
+- Refrigerate: Wrap up extra pieces in an airtight container and store them in the refrigerator for 3 to 5 days.
 Let the cake come to room temperature before serving.

 Peanut Butter Texas Sheet Cake